 Here's a story I would like to share, a real story.
 A borrower in California borrowed money to buy a huge home.
 In California, the law does not allow the bankers to recourse on the assets other than the home itself.
 So, you cannot go after the borrowers’ other assets like cars, or jewelries or whatever.
 This borrower borrowed money from the bank to buy home, but later, because the home prices went up by quite a bit.
 So, other lenders went after this borrower and said, “hey, do you want to borrow equity loans, which means you can use the same house you use as collateral to borrow from your first banker, but use the mortgage of your equity in the home to borrow a second loan.
 So, this borrowing ended up borrowing an equity loan.

 Now he has two loans, the first loan he borrowed from the first banker and the second loan is borrowed from an equity lender.
 But as time turnaround, home prices began to fall.
 He started running into problems.
-With this second home loan, what happened to him is he bought a new car, a SUV and he took his whole family to Florida for a-week-long vacation.
+With this second home loan, what happened to him is he bought a new car, a Landover SUV and he took his whole family to Florida for a-week-long vacation.
 Then he came back and packaged all the things into the big SUV, and then drove his whole family to Texas.
 And over there he bought another home with cash that just borrowed from the equity loan.
 So, after that, he defaulted on his first loan, in other words, he no longer repaid the first loan.
 But his first banker wasn't allowed to go after his second home, which he bought in Texas.
 Because in California, the law didn't allow bankers to recourse other assets.
 The first home he bought in California was the only asset the bank could get hands on to recover its loans.

 This is a real story and this guy was not alone.
 Do you know what happened to him later?
 He still had his old job in California.
-He took fights every week from Texas, flying over to California to work, and over there he rent a small apartment at college for him to stay the week.
+He took flights every week from Texas, flying over to California to work, and over there he rent a small apartment at college for him to stay over the week.
 Story like that wasn't rare at that time.
 It was estimated that the total realized loss incurred by global recession at that time was over $2 trillion, which did not include subsequent reduction and valuation of assets.
 Investors learned a big lesson, so did the government, regulators across globe.
 There are many lessons to be learned from the episode of the financial crisis in 2008 and 2009 period.
-However, if there's one thing that must be singled out that couldn't be countable for this crisis, was anxious leverage that was applied everywhere and financial activities in frieze of the low interest rate environment.
-In particular, when the use of a leverage was tied to housing market, it's bound to trigger the collapse with this financial … (75’54’’) fast forward to the year of 2020, investment is never more exciting and full of uncertainties.
+However, if there's one thing that must be singled out that couldn't be held countable for this crisis, was assets leverage that was applied everywhere and financial activities in phase of the low interest rate environment.
+In particular, when the use of a leverage was tied to housing market, it's bound to trigger the collapse with this financial crisis.
+Fast forward to the year of 2020, investment is never more exciting and full of uncertainties.
 At the same time, it is a daunting task to generalize what is going on in the investment world.
 But at least, we could try to make a few observations.